irisfaustina/langchain-playground/README.md

 Featured frameworks include Langchain for invoking LLMs, Langgraph for agentic architecture, and Langsmith for orchestration.

 - Chat models and prompts: Build a simple LLM application with prompt templates and chat models.
+- Semantic search: Build a semantic search engine over a PDF with document loaders, embedding models, and vector stores.

 All examples are in Jupyter Notebook format with notes in the comments.
 RAG examples to come.